 With our 2018 annual production, Rhythmically Speaking (RS) celebrates 10 years of presenting lively new and restaged choreographic work inspired by American vernacular dance ideas.
 We support innovative Twin Cities artists at various ranges in their careers and welcome guests from other cities to share their ideas with us.
 When we open submissions to the public each year, we’re always thrilled to see what choreographers are creating.
-We are proud to support the development of work in and ongoing conversation around what constitutes American vernacular dance.
+We are proud to support the development of work in and ongoing conversation around what constitutes jazz and American vernacular dance.

 We are excited to announce the choreographers this years panel (Brian Evans, Erinn Liebhard and Zoe Sealy) have selected to show work on this years production: